 - Irish Wolfhound

-- Other herding dogs (Australian Cattle Dog, Border Collie, and any breed with “Shepherd” in the name)
+- Australian Cattle Dog (plus other herding dogs like the Border Collie and any breed with “Shepherd” in the name)

 Are the dogs and cats going to live together in harmony?